arcones/kc-devops-6-cicd-jenkins-system/README.md

 #### Create the key to acces github
 1. Go to manage jenkins > manage credentials > Stores scoped to Jenkins > System > Global credentials (unrestricted) > Add credentials
 1. Set the kind to "ssh username with private key".
 As id set "ssh-github-key".
-Usernames is "jenkins".
+Username is "jenkins".
 Click on enter directly the private key and, in a terminal connected with the ec2 machine do `cat ~/.ssh/id_rsa` which will print the private key.
 Copy it carefully and provide it to Jenkins.
 Click on create

 #### Configure known host strategy